MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

    - To register your cluster in Azure China, install Windows Admin Center version 2103.2 or later.

+**Azure policies**

-- Make sure you don't have any conflicting Azure policies that might interfere with cluster registration.
+Make sure you don't have any conflicting Azure policies that might interfere with cluster registration.
 Some of the common conflicting policies can be:

    - **Resource group naming**: Azure Stack HCI registration provides two configuration parameters for naming resource groups: `-ResourceGroupName` and `-ArcServerResourceGroupName`.
 See [Register-AzStackHCI](/powershell/module/az.stackhci/register-azstackhci) for details on the resource group naming.
 Make sure that the naming does not conflict with the existing policies.
    - **Resource group tags**: Currently Azure Stack HCI does not support adding tags to resource groups during cluster registration.
 Make sure your policy accounts for this behavior.